-There are an abundance of rooftop bars scattered throughout the city, and we’d definitely recommend picking one that has a view of Acropolis.
-Having a drink as the sun goes down over the Acropolis is one of the best things to do in Athens.
+There are abundant rooftop bars scattered throughout the city, and we’d recommend picking one that has a view of Acropolis.
+Having a drink as the sun goes down over the Acropolis is one of Athens’s best things to do.
 Most of these will be located near Monastiraki Square and can also offer views over the Temple of Olympian Zeus and Mount Lycabettus.

 A firm favorite amongst visitors is 360 Cocktail Bar, the cocktails here are incredible and its prime location has arguably one of the best views of the Acropolis from a rooftop bar.
 While the prices are high at €9- €12 per cocktail how often can you say you drank a gin and tonic while overlooking some of the oldest ruins in the world.

 Climb Philopappos Hill